Esri/serlio/README.md

 Required CityEngine version: 2021.1 or older.
 #### Added:
 * Support for Maya 2020 and 2022. (#73)
-* Command to remove serlio nodes and materials from mesh.
+* Command to remove Serlio nodes and materials from mesh.
 * Support and UI for resetting user-set attributes. (#50)
 * Support for dynamic enums.
 * Support for RGB-based opacity maps. (#15, #33, #18)